mainflux/docs/docs/provision.md

 In order to create necessary entities provision service needs to authenticate against Mainflux.
 To provide authentication credentials to the provision service you can pass it in as an environment variable or in a config file as Mainflux user and password or as API token (that can be issued on `/users` or `/keys` endpoint of [authn][authn].

-Additionally users or API token can be passed in Authorization header, this authentication takes precedence over others.
+Additionally, users or API token can be passed in Authorization header, this authentication takes precedence over others.

 * `username`, `password` - (`MF_PROVISION_USER`, `MF_PROVISION_PASSWORD` in [.env][env], `mf_user`, `mf_pass` in [config.toml][conftoml]
 * API Key - (`MF_PROVISION_API_KEY` in [.env][env] or [config.toml][conftoml]